The Nature of Us: Filming locations

-These diverse settings enrich the narrative with a distinctly local and authentic atmosphere.
+These settings are said to enrich the narrative with a distinctly local and authentic atmosphere.

 Release and reception

 The series premiered on YouTube on 1 August 2025, with episodes released weekly.
 The Nature of Us has been praised for its quiet, tender portrayal of queer youth and universal themes of love and growth.

 A review in The Fandomentals described the series as "a tender ode to young love," highlighting its "remarkably sweet, patient coming-of-age romance."

 Instinct Magazine called the show “heartfelt, messy, and tender—exactly what you want in a queer coming-of-age story,” praising its nostalgic and relatable tone.

 The series has also been compared to Call Me by Your Name for its intimate storytelling and emotional subtlety.
 Critics noted its "quiet crush of a coming-out story" tone, emphasizing the emotional awakening and vulnerability of queer youth.

 Gayety praised the show’s “deeply authentic and resonant storytelling,” emphasizing Cox’s personal connection to the character of Elly and the series’ balance of sweetness with raw honesty.

 Edge Media Network dubbed The Nature of Us a “moving, personal web series,” applauding its “gentle, unhurried storytelling” and its willingness to address the complexities of mental health, familial relationships, and LGBTQ+ youth without sensationalism.
 They highlighted the portrayal of queer intimacy as “neither sensationalized nor reduced to stereotypes,” calling the series an intimate and emotionally resonant depiction of healing and self-discovery.
 The publication also noted a surge of fan engagement following its premiere, with viewers praising the authenticity of the characters and sharing personal connections to the themes of queer love and healing.